Editor’s note: This post was last updated on 22 December 2021.

 useLayoutEffect

 truly shines when handling inconsistent visual changes.
-As an example, let’s consider these real scenarios I encountered myself in while working on my Udemy video course on Advanced Patterns with React Hooks.
+As an example, let’s consider these real scenarios I encountered myself while working on my Udemy video course on Advanced Patterns with React Hooks.

 With useEffect